-It can seem impossible to eat healthy and exercise during the holiday season.
+It can seem impossible to eat healthily and exercise during the holiday season.
 Although most Americans gain only 1-2 pounds between Thanksgiving and New Year’s Day, some can gain 5-7 pounds [source: Science Daily].
-Even if only a few pounds are added each year, they can have an impact on our short- and long-term health and wellbeing.
+Even if only a few pounds are added yearly, they can impact our short- and long-term health and well-being.

 Travel, family gatherings, and other commitments can make it challenging to fit in physical activity, but they do not make it impossible.
 Here are some tips on how to stay active during the holidays:

 Holiday time or not, planning ahead is one of the best ways to stay consistent with a fitness routine.
 Though it can feel challenging with the unpredictability of your holiday schedule, try to plan workouts ahead of time and put them on your calendar.
-Research prior to heading out of town where the local trails and parks are, as well as local gyms (many offer reasonable day pass rates for non-members and guests).
-By taking the time to plan ahead, you are making a commitment to yourself to be active – making it much more likely that you will follow through than if you try to fit it in later.
+Research before heading out of town where the local trails and parks are, as well as local gyms (many offer reasonable day pass rates for non-members and guests).
+By planning ahead, you are committing to be active – making it much more likely that you will follow through than if you try to fit it in later.

 Regardless of planning, you will likely not have as much time for your workouts.
-The key is to plan for some shorter (10-20 minute) workouts.
-Running, jogging and walking are always do-able for short bouts, as are body weight circuits for strength training.
+The key is planning shorter (10-20 minute) workouts.
+Running, jogging, and walking are always doable for short bouts, as are bodyweight circuits for strength training.
 If you want the most bang for your buck, consider high-intensity interval training (HIIT) workouts.
-By alternating between periods of maximum effort and short recovery, these condensed but intense workouts get your heart rate and metabolism revving to burn calories and fat.
-HIIT workouts generally only use your own body weight, so they can be done just about anywhere, without any equipment.
+By alternating between periods of maximum effort and short recovery, these condensed but intense workouts get your heart rate and metabolism-revving to burn calories and fat.
+HIIT workouts generally only use your body weight, so they can be done anywhere without equipment.
 You can find a plethora of 30-minute or less HIIT workouts on the internet, with a Pinterest search alone providing options galore.

-There are many ways we can fit in physical activity without a formal exercise routine.
+There are many ways to fit in physical activity without a formal exercise routine.
 There are the old standbys of parking your car further out, taking extra laps at the mall, and using the stairs whenever possible.
-In addition, you can use all that time prepping holiday meals in the kitchen to throw in some squats, calf raises, and even dancing.
+In addition, you can use all that time prepping holiday meals in the kitchen to throw in some squats, calf raises and even dancing.
 Airport delays can go by much quicker by walking through the concourse rather than sitting in the terminal waiting area.
 Volunteer to help with housework, shoveling snow, or raking leaves.
 While everyone is sitting around watching football, do some wall sits, leg extensions, sit-ups, or push-ups.
-You might catch some flak (and jokes) from the family, or you might just inspire them to join along.
+You might catch some flak (and jokes) from the family or inspire them to join along.

-Speaking of family, invite family members to join along for a walk, run, or other workout.
-They might be thinking they want to, but need someone else to step up first.
-Alternatively, typically inactive family members might be inspired to be active through your example and having someone they care about to share it with.
-If you are spending time with children, organize a game of football, tag, or hide-and-seek.
-Even playing with a toddler and chasing them around the house can get your heart rate going.
-Throw in some planks while playing on the floor and you will get some full-body conditioning.
+Speaking of family, invite family members to join along for a walk, run, or another workout.
+They might think they want to but need someone else to step up first.
+Alternatively, typically inactive family members might be inspired to be active through your example and having someone they care about share it with.
+Organize a football game, tag, or hide-and-seek if you spend time with children.
+Even playing with a toddler and chasing them around the house can increase your heart rate.
+Throw in some planks while playing on the floor, and you will get full-body conditioning.

 The holiday season is full of community races and “fun runs.”
 Thanksgiving and Christmas in most places offer a Turkey Trot and Jingle Bell Run.
 These races are generally 5Ks (3.1 miles) or 1-milers that are not super competitive and include many walkers.
 Plus, you often get a souvenir t-shirt that will bring back fond memories of that time with family.
 If your city/town does not have an organized fun run, consider arranging your own informal one with family and friends.